 M.U.T.
 Trails: Williford -- Myers Flat, Trails off of Mattole Rd; Look Prairie Trail, Pole Line Rd, Fox Camp Trail, Kemp Trail, Perimeter Rd.

 Road bikes -- The Avenue of the Giants and the Mattole Road offer level riding over paved surfaces and wind through the magnificent forest.
 These roads are heavily traveled by vehicles in the busy summer months and in many places.
 In the Rockefeller Forest, there is little or no road shoulder.

-MAP The BLM has been working with mountain biking advocates and clubs in constructing an environmentally sustainable and challenging mountain bike trail system in the Paradise Ridge area of the King Range National Conservation Area, north of Shelter Cove Road.
-When completed, it will include 30 miles of trails encompassing varying levels of difficulty and diverse scenic vistas, terrain features and riding experiences.
+KING RANGE - LOST COAST The BLM has been working with mountain biking advocates and clubs in constructing an environmentally sustainable and challenging mountain bike trail system in the Paradise Ridge area of the King Range National Conservation Area, north of Shelter Cove Road.It includes 23 miles of trails encompassing varying levels of difficulty and diverse scenic vistas, terrain features and riding experiences.
 The Paradise Royale Mountain Bike Trail

 EVENT: The Tour of the Unknown Coast - May One of the most widely known and greatest bicycle events the North Coast has to offer.
 This 100 mile course bicycle race, with varying degrees of difficulty, is held in the remote area known as the Lost Coast, west of the Avenue of the Giants.